Viral load testing

 Hologic’s Panther® platform can test for HIV and viral hepatitis viral load and provide diagnosis for COVID-19 and human papillomavirus (HPV), the leading cause of cervical cancer.
-The Panther® platform obtained World Health Organization (WHO) pre-qualification in December 2017, enabling it to be purchased and used by African countries.
+The Panther® platform obtained World Health Organization (WHO) pre-qualification in December 2017.

 The total size of the viral load market is around $190m a year.
 At the time, the two dominant suppliers in Africa offered HIV viral load testing at a wide range of prices.
 Procurement of products and services was fragmented, leading to untransparent pricing.
 As a result, access to regular viral load testing was often limited in sub-Saharan Africa.
-In countries that had purchased viral load testing equipment, many of the machines were out of use due to inconsistent service and maintenance support.
+Countries that had purchased viral load testing equipment had many machines out of use due to inconsistent service and maintenance.

 By the end of 2021:

 patients not virally suppressed identified